Skip to content

 We want to ensure our cemeteries, memorials and their surrounding landscapes are healthy, climate-resilient and biodiverse, whilst remaining places of deep meaning.
 By committing to planting 39,000 trees for 2039 across our global estate, we recognise our responsibility to capture more carbon and support thriving natural habitats.

-39k trees - maple leaf icon (green) What is 39,000 trees for 2039?
+39k trees - maple leaf icon (green)What is 39,000 Trees?

 As part of our long-term commitment to sustainability, we will be planting 39,000 trees across our global estate.

-Carefully mapped and planned, this programme is designed to shape a healthier, more climate resilient landscape across our cemeteries and memorials, respecting the heritage, horticultural and geographical diversity of our sites worldwide.
+Carefully mapped and planned, this programme is designed to shape a healthier, more climate-resilient landscape across our cemeteries and memorials, respecting the heritage, horticultural and geographical diversity of our sites worldwide.

 Our Director of Horticulture, David Richardson, said: “We are proud to be launching this incredible project to plant 39,000 trees all over the world, by 2039, which marks a century since the start of the Second World War.

-Through this, we have identified a number of initial sites to begin planting:
+We have identified a number of initial sites to begin planting:

 Guillemont Road Cemetery